Berendei: Berendei names in Romania

-On the territory of today’s Romania, the Berindeis are documented in Teleorman County, around the town of Roșiorii de Vede, together with the Pechenegs, Uzs, and Cumans.
-In Olt County there is a Berindei village.
-Berindei (occasionally spelled Berindey) as a family name has survived in the name of several noted Romanian personalities, such as the architects Ion.
-D. Berindey and Dimitrie I. Berindey and the general Anton Berindei, born in Roșiorii de Vede; the architects Ion (Johny) Berindei and Ion Berindei, the historians Dan Berindei and Mihnea Berindei; the jazz musicians Emil Berindey, Mihai Berindei, and Ștefan Berindei.
+In modern-day Romania, the Berindeis were documented to have lived in Teleorman County, around the town of Roșiorii de Vede together with the Pechenegs, Uzs, and Cumans.
+In Olt County, there is also a Berindei village.

+Berindei (occasionally spelled Berindey) survives into modern times, designated as a family name.
+This is the surname of several noted Romanian personalities such as the architects Ion.
+D. Berindey, Dimitrie I. Berindey, and the general Anton Berindei born in Roșiorii de Vede; the architects Ion (Johny) Berindei and Ion Berindei, the historians Dan Berindei and Mihnea Berindei; the jazz musicians Emil Berindey, Mihai Berindei, and Ștefan Berindei.

 During the communist regime in Romania (1945–1989), many Berindeis have emigrated to Europe and the United States.